Project Management in a Pandemic

 - Clear the creativity clutter.
 Surround yourself with inspiring people!

-Meghan Moorlach is Project7 Design’s Project Manager.
-As p7’s Project Manager (and much-needed office Virgo), she is the team’s Jill-of-all-Trades.
+Meghan Moorlach is Project7 Design’s Director of Project Management.
+As p7’s Director of Project Management (and much-needed office Virgo), she is the team’s Jill-of-all-Trades.
 Meghan works with clients and the p7 team to manage the details of projects and keep everyone on task.